haydentwestbrook/portfolio/src/content/blog/hello-world.md

 ---
 title: "Hello World"
-description: "Welcome to my blog!
-This is my first post."
+description: "A brief introduction to my journey in software development and what you can expect from this blog."
-pubDate: "2024-03-20"
+pubDate: 2024-03-19T00:00:00.000Z
 author: "Hayden Westbrook"
+image: "/blog/hello-world.jpg"
+tags: ["Introduction", "Software Development"]
 ---

+# Hello World

 Welcome to my blog!
-This is my first post.
-I'll be sharing my thoughts on software development, technology, and my journey as a developer.
+I'm excited to share my journey in software development with you.

 ## What to Expect

-In this blog, I'll be covering:
+In this blog, I'll be sharing:
-- Software development best practices
+- My experiences in software development
-- Technology trends
+- Technical tutorials and guides
+- Project updates and insights
-- Personal projects and experiences
+- Industry trends and observations
-- Tips and tricks I've learned along the way

-Stay tuned for more content!
+Stay tuned for regular updates!